 Adult colouring books have become huge in recent years, and it’s because they’re so bloody addictive.
 They also are great for de-stressing so they make a perfect gift for anxious travellers.

 Once you start a page, it’s insanely hard not to finish it so you can pass hours and hours all whilst feeling productive!
-Throw in some decent pencils and a sharpener too!
+Throw in some decent pens too!

 Travel Bag for Toiletries

-A really helpful item when backpacking or on a road trip is a toiletry bag.
+A really helpful item when backpacking or on a road trip is a sturdy toiletry bag like mine.

 They usually have plenty of different compartments with buttons, zips or Velcro to keep your things secure, and an all-important hook at the top.